Building a case for the DAWN DOAC dashboard in your Anticoagulation Stewardship Program

 DOAC reviews generally fall outside the remit of Anticoagulant Management Services.
 They are supposed to be completed in family doctors’ offices and elsewhere in the health system, but all too frequently, these reviews do not happen at all.

-Furthermore, up to two thirds of all DOAC prescription issues occur after the initial prescription is written, highlighting the need for continual review and intervention.
+Furthermore, over two thirds of all DOAC prescription issues occur after the initial prescription is written, highlighting the need for continual review and intervention1.

 Bringing DOAC reviews into the remit of the Anticoagulation Service requires investment which must be justified by improved health outcomes, increased efficiencies and cost reductions.